josex760/Get-AJAX/README.md

 # Get-AJAX
-This will include my AJAX Files while using the GET Feature.
+This will include my AJAX Files while using the GET and post Feature.